top of page

 Briar.jpeg

-Briar-Rose Murphy (Chef, M. Loyal): Briar is thrilled to be back with the Company Theatre!
-You might have seen her previously in the Company Theatre’s Oedipus Rex (Chorus), GCV&M’s Yuletide in the Country (Joy/Guide), or making people laugh with her improv and sketch-writing skills at the Focus Theater and different stand-up open mics around Rochester.
+Briar-Rose Murphy (Chef, M. Loyal): Briar is thrilled to be back with The Company Theatre!
+You might have seen her previously in The Company’s Oedipus Rex (Chorus), GCV&M’s Yuletide in the Country (Joy/Guide), or making people laugh with her improv and sketch-writing skills at the Focus Theater and different stand-up open mics around Rochester.
 When not performing, you can find Briar working as a social media associate, bartending at Geva, or rambling to herself in French as she tries to keep her language skills sharp.
 Briar would like to thank Brodie, Jess, and Noah for their hard work on this beautifully campy show, and her mother for supporting her theater-kid-turned-theater-adult.

 Aung.jpeg